MedSLT: Challenges

-The biggest challenge is and was to develop an ideal system, though it is not possible to do so at this moment.
+Developing an ideal system remains a challenge that current technology cannot fully address.
 This system would fit the needs of doctors and the patients alike, and would provide accurate and flexible translation.
 A realisation of an ideal translation tool is impossible without the use of unrestricted language and a large vocabulary.

 Medical professionals demand high reliability from translation.
 This favours rule-based architectures over data-driven.
 The latter are more suitable for inexperienced users.
 Rule-based architectures achieve higher accuracy especially if used by experts.

 Though it is highly desirable to build a bidirectional system supporting a two-way dialogue, which concentrates on patient-centered communication, the patients will have difficult access to the system.

 Most patients have no experience with such systems.
 Less reliable results for translation from the patient-to-doctor direction are the outcome.
 To overcome this the system needs to provide either easy access or an integrated help tool to guide the users through the process.

 Although controlled rule-based systems achieve good results, they are brittle.
 To receive good translations the user needs to be familiar with the system and has to know what is covered by the grammar.

 Covering different sub-domains (headache, chest and abdominal pain) and language pairs presents additional problems.
 A shared structure and grammar for all subdomains and language pairs minimises development and maintenance costs.
 The integration of new doctor and patient languages is also a key challenge.
 Adding new languages should be quick and rather simple, because he system has to be used in many countries to cover multiple language pairs.
 Direct translation from source to target language proves to be rather difficult.
 Using interlingua for unidirectional translation instead of a bidirectional approach helps to simplify the translation process.

 On top of this, the system has to run on different platforms, because mobility is a key issue for many attending physicians.
 A portable version addresses these issues, but has to deal with the heavy load of the translation process.